-The probe can be connected directly to the appliance electrical system and allows the max. system flow temperature to be automatically decreased when the external temperature increases, in order to adjust the heat supplied to the system according to the change in external temperature.
+The probe can be connected directly to the appliance electrical system and allows the max, system flow temperature to be automatically decreased when the external temperature increases, in order to adjust the heat supplied to the system according to the change in external temperature.

-The external probe always operates when connected, regardless of the presence or type of room chrono-thermostat used, and can work both in combination with Immergas chrono-thermostats and with remote controls.
+The external probe always operates when connected, regardless of the presence or type of room chrono-thermostat used and can work in combination with Immergas chrono-thermostats.

-The correlation between system flow temperature and external temperature is determined by the position of the central heating selector switch on the device control panel (or on the CA^{v_2} control panel if connected to the boiler) according to the curves shown in the diagram (Fig.11).
+The correlation between system flow temperature and external temperature is determined by the position of the central heating selector $switch on the device control panel (or on the CA^{v_2} control panel if connected to the boiler) according to the curves shown in the diagram$

-The electric connection of the external probe must be made on terminals 38 and 39 on the terminal board on the appliance control panel (Fig. 65).
+The electric connection of the external probe must be made on terminals 38 and 39 on the terminal board on the appliance control panel (Fig. 64).